RubyBarSchool/GIT/README.md

 git stash -u : move all changes in file (old and new) to other memory

-git stash apply: merge all changes from other memory in here
+git stash apply: merge new stash from other memory in here

+git stash apply stash@{<index>}: merge stash(index) from other memory in here

 git stash list: get list stash in other memory

 git stash drop: drop new stash

+git stash drop stash@{<index>}: drop stash(index)

+git stash pop : the same 'git stash apply' + 'git stash drop'

+git stash save "<message>": config name to stash this is happy if have multiple stashes

+git stash show stash@{<index>}: show file change in stash
 ```